Enabling and Configuring Storage Analytics

 The following example enables Storage Analytics for the Table service of a fictional account named myaccount.

 Configure your request URI and headers to match the following examples.
-The HTTP method is PUT, and you must apply an authentication scheme to sign the request.
-For more information about signing your request, see Authentication for the Azure Storage Services.
+The HTTP method is PUT, and you must apply an authorization scheme to sign the request.
+For more information about signing your request, see Authorize requests to Azure Storage.

 PUT https://myaccount.table.core.windows.net/?restype=service&comp=properties HTTP/1.1 x-ms-version: 2013-08-15 x-ms-date: Wed, 23 Oct 2013 04:28:19 GMT Authorization: SharedKey myaccount:Z1lTLDwtq5o1UYQluucdsXk6/iB7YxEu0m6VofAEkUE= Host: myaccount.table.core.windows.net